Frequently Asked Questions

 Will I need any documentation to come to Korea to work?

 All teachers must acquire documentation to apply for a Visa.
 A Visa is necessary for you to live and work here in Korea.
 The type of Visa needed is called an E-2 Visa (English Teacher).
 This process will take anywhere from 2-4 months on average (after the interview).
-You will work together with the Academic Office (AO) to work towards getting your teaching Visa.
+The Academic Office (AO) will assist you as you work towards getting your teaching Visa.

 For missionary teachers, an additional application with VividFaith (VF) will be required.
 Please apply through their website...